 We’re all settling into work from home routines—brewing coffee, carefully tidying ourselves and our rooms from the waist up, settling in to our makeshift workspaces, and turning on our myriad assortment of productivity tools.
 Once the work day starts, though, how do we ensure that we’re connecting with our teams remotely to create impactful social content?

-Here are some ways that Spark can help you accelerate your team workflows while remote:
+Here are some ways that Adobe Spark can help you accelerate your team workflows while remote:

 1. Co-create by passing projects back and forth